Ledig stilling på Universitetet i Oslo

 Flere stillinger fra Universitetet i Oslo

-At the Institute of Clinical Medicine, the CoE NORMENT, University of Oslo, there is a researcher position available.
+At the Centre of Excellence (CoE) NORMENT, at the Institute of Clinical Medicine, University of Oslo, there is a Researcher position (SKO 1109) available for 2 years with a possibility of further extension.
 The CoE NORMENT runs a multicenter study involving all psychiatric hospital departments in Oslo and several research groups at the University of Oslo (UiO).
-The purpose is to study how biological/genetic, psychological and environmental factors contribute to severe mental disorders.
+The purpose of the study is to study how biological/genetic, psychological and environmental factors contribute to severe mental disorders.
 The CoE NORMENT has used their infrastructure for clinical evaluations, neuropsychological testing, MRI brain imaging and biobanking to collect a large database.
-Specifically, we have collected a large number of genetic and brain imaging data on patients with schizophrenia and bipolar disorder.
-We are also actively collaborating with large international consortia, including ENIGMA and PGC, and the current project is focused on multivariate analysis of these and other large datasets, based on new genic annotation and pleiotropy enrichment methods.
+Specifically, we have collected a large number of genetic and brain imaging data on patients with schizophrenia, bipolar disorder and neurodevelopmental disorders, and the current project is focused on multivariate analysis of these and other large datasets, based on new statistical genetics enrichment methods.

 - Is ambitious and highly motivated for pursuing a career in science

-- Has a strong background in modeling, computation, and large scale data-analysis, and interested in application of the methods
+- Has a strong background in modeling, computation, method development and large scale data-analysis, and interested in application of the methods

-- Goal oriented and enjoys working within a cross-disciplinary team
+- Is goal-oriented and enjoys working within a cross-disciplinary team

 - A strong command of English is required

-- We can offer an exciting research environment with a multidisciplinary profile and large opportunities for academic development.
+- An exciting research environment with a multidisciplinary profile and large opportunities for academic development

 - Favorable pension arrangements